 Try blasting your shoulders with a heavy compound pressing movement first.
 Then follow it up with lighter, higher-volume sets of front, lateral, and rear delt raises to finish the job.

 “Training through the pain” could get you a nasty injury like a rotator cuff tear or shoulder separation.

 If you experience pain during shoulder movements, consider yourself lucky to get a warning, and be sure to heed it.
 In the end, your shoulders can still get adequate stimulation using other pushing and pulling movements, so it’s better not to take the risk.

 Your quadriceps or “quads,” located on the front of your thighs, get their name because they consist of four muscles that work together to extend your knees.

 Those muscles are the vastus lateralis, vastus medialis, vastus intermedius, and rectus femoris.
 Along with extending your knees, the rectus femoris also flexes your hips.

-All four muscles of your quads originate on your femur and insert into your patella (kneecap).
+Aside from the rectus femoris, which originates on the iliac spine of your pelvis, the muscles of your quads originate on your femur and insert onto the base of your patella (kneecap).

 Newsflash: it’s a mistake to train your upper body and neglect your lower body (looking at you, chest-and-biceps guys).